obiwan04kanobi/Stock-Market-Quotes/README.md

 ## Note

 - The Alpha Vantage API key is required for using this script.
 If you encounter issues related to the API key, please ensure you have a valid key and have entered it correctly.
+- An API key from Alpha Vantage.
+You can sign up for a free API key on their [website](https://www.alphavantage.co/support/#api-key).

 ## Disclaimer